Wordle: The wildly popular word game explained

-Wordle took the online world by storm in late 2021, and that momentum doesn't look close to stopping in the New Year.
+Word game Wordle took the online world by storm in late 2021, and that momentum doesn't look anywhere near stopping in the new year.
 Never heard of Wordle?
-You've probably seen it on social media recently, particularly if you frequent Twitter.
-Posts with boxes: Yellow boxes, green boxes, gray boxes.
+You've probably seen it on social media, particularly if you frequent Twitter.
+Posts with boxes: yellow boxes, green boxes, gray boxes.
 Boxes like this:

 Welcome to Wordle.
 What the hell is Wordle?
 Great question.